I noticed an interesting effect personally from CBD.

 Let us know what works for you or if questions come up on dosage.

-Let's talk about a very important aspect for social anxiety disorder.
+Let's talk about a very important aspect of social anxiety disorder.

 The best CBD for social anxiety